Clan MacDougall: 18th century and Jacobite risings

 During the Jacobite rising of 1715 the Clan MacDougall supported the Jacobite cause and fought at the Battle of Sheriffmuir after which the chief was forced into exile but later returned to Scotland to live as a fugitive.
 He was pardoned in 1727.

 His son and next chief, Alexander MacDougall did not take part in the Jacobite rising of 1745.
 However, his brother and some of the clansmen did indeed fight as Jacobites at the Battle of Culloden in 1746.
 The fighting force of the clan at this time is given as 200 men.

 Chief

-The current chief of the clan is Morag Morley MacDougall of MacDougall and Dunollie.
-She is a daughter of the sister of the previous clan chief, Coline Helen Elizabeth MacDougall of MacDougall and Dunollie.
+The current chief of the clan is Robin MacDougall, 32nd of MacDougall and Dunollie, the son of the prior chief, Madam Morag Morley MacDougall, who passed in February 2026.
+She was the daughter of the sister of the previous clan chief, Coline Helen Elizabeth MacDougall of MacDougall and Dunollie.
 The latter was in turn a daughter of the previous chief, Alexander James MacDougall of Dunollie.
 The chief of Clan MacDougall represents the senior line of Somerled's descendants.

 The chief's coat of arms is blazoned: Quarterly, 1st and 4th, azure, a lion rampant argent; 2nd and 3rd, or, a galley sails furled sable, surmounted of a beacon gules.
 This coat of arms specifically dates to 1931, and is very similar to one inscribed upon an 18th-century tombstone in the chiefs' Kilbride burial ground.